graphcore-research/tessellate-ipu/docs/development.md

-# Tessellate IPU development guidelines
+# Tessellate IPU Development Guidelines

 There are some guidelines for doing development on Tessellate IPU.